markwomack/Arduino_EPaperDisplay/README.md

 [epd2in13_V3](https://github.com/waveshare/e-Paper/tree/master/Arduino/epd2in13_V3)

 I started with that Waveshare code to create my code.
-Much of the structure and code is the same, just cleaned up with some better class organization and some added features.
+Much of the structure and code is the same, just cleaned up with better class organization and added features.
 I don't have any documentation about the SPI commands, so I have just copied them over as-is.
 I will add more comments and documentation as I learn more.